ElixirTeSS/TeSSClub/index.md

 # About this site
+This website this for the running of [TeSS](https://tess.elixir-europe.org/), ELIXIR's training platform.
+Including development documentation, resources and meetings.

 # About TeSS
 One of the goals of ELIXIR (Europe's distributed infrastructure for life-science data) is to train research scientists to better use available computational infrastructures to address critical research questions.
 This requires access both to face-to-face training opportunities and to disparate training materials and resources, currently dispersed across Europe.